 A major problem that companies face is having to earn at least enough to cover their costs.
 That means they have to have people at managerial levels who are focused on increasing revenues or decreasing cost.
 These managers need to be able to operate on their own using a common framework so that their decisions are compatible with those of others in the company.
 In business, that common framework is the economic decision-making framework.

 Similarly, in government, managers are required to achieve as much as they can with their limited budgets.
 And economic consulting firms bring specialized problem-solving skills that are beyond the capabilities of individual companies or government agencies.

-The major in economics exposes a student to the economist’s way of thinking about social problems and behavior.
+The Bachelor of Arts in Economics exposes a student to the economist’s way of thinking about social problems and behavior.
 The major helps a student understand the economic aspects of current events and public policy, and it’s a good preparation for careers in public policy, law and business.
 It also provides the essential background for study of economics and is designed for those who are planning for careers in economics, among other liberal arts fields as well as professional careers.
 Students acquire a general business background and get a specialized exposure to economics.